 A Complete Guide to Manjula Pothos Care

 1. Sunlight and Temperature

-Given these circumstances, an east-facing window is the best interior location for your plant.
+Given these circumstances, an east-facing window where the morning sun shines brightly is ideal.

 Variegated foliage plants require more light since their two-toned leaves contain less chlorophyll, which is required for growth.